Hidden simplicity in the scattering for neutron stars and black holes: Introduction

 An important aspect of scattering amplitudes is resummation.
 In certain kinematics limits, one can resum infinite sets of diagrams and obtain improved results compared to naive perturbation theory.
 There are several examples of well-established resummations in QFT, including in the eikonal, Regge, soft, and collinear limits.
 All of them have been explored in scattering amplitudes for gravitational waves~\cite{DiVecchia:2021bdo,DiVecchia:2023frv,Rothstein:2024nlq}.
-While the Post-Newtonian (PN) expansion --- a double expansion in $G$ and the velocity --- is the relevant expansion for the inspiral phase of the two-body problem, the PM expansion resums the velocity dependence of the PN expansion, unveiling hidden structures in the expanded result.
+While the Post-Newtonian (PN) expansion---a double expansion in $G$ and the velocity---is the relevant expansion for the inspiral phase of the two-body problem, the PM expansion resums the velocity dependence of the PN expansion, unveiling hidden structures in the expanded result.

+More recently, a resummation of certain loop topologies, known as fan diagrams, was understood to capture the geodesic motion of a probe particle in a background.
+Resumming these diagrams to all orders in $G$ reproduces the zeroth order in the self-force expansion~\cite{Cheung:2023lnj,Cheung:2024byb,Mougiakakos:2024nku,Mougiakakos:2024lif}.
 In the same spirit, when a closed form for all spin orders is present, hidden patterns are unveiled in simple, compact formulae, offering insight in the perturbative expansion.

 In this work, we explore this resummation, called \textit{spin resummation}~\cite{Aoude:2022thd}, to high loop orders.
 We achieve this by considering the set of Feynman diagrams generated by the Kerr black hole background as \textit{Kerr generating functions} for multi-loop integrands.
 With the use of these functions, we express the amplitudes in a compact form to all orders in spin.
 The spin-resummed results allow us to search for structure in the amplitudes, and we uncover a hidden simplicity for a tidal probe in a Kerr black hole background that extends to \textit{all loop orders}.